 We have assembled a list of the top 50 places you need to visit when you are in town, whether you’re visiting Atlanta for the first time, the second or beyond.

-21 Things to Do on Your First Atlanta Visit
+Maximizing Your First Atlanta Visit

 Georgia Aquarium is the largest aquarium in the nation and with 10 million gallons of fresh and salt water it is home to the largest aquarium habitat in the world.
 In addition to the aquarium habitat the center also features interactive displays, educational programs, theatres, animal interactions and more, making for a truly magical experience.

 Insider’s tip: Check for stay and play packages in conjunction with local hotels or purchase a CityPASS for discounted admission.

 Featuring over 1,000 animals representing over 200 species from around the globe, Zoo Atlanta is a must-visit when in town.
 From well known species and animals on the brink of extinction to all time favorites like the Giant Panda twins, the zoo is a comfortable place to get up close and personal with creatures great and small.
 Zoo Atlanta is on the cutting edge of conservation and education and delights in sharing animal experiences with everyone.

 Art enthusiasts of all ages will enjoy a visit to the High—the leading art museum in the Southeast.
 Featuring a celebrated collection of art from contemporary to classic, award-winning architecture and many educational programs and special events.
 It’s easy to see why the High is a top spot for tourists and locals alike.

 A fascinating look into the world’s most famous brand.
 The World of Coca-Cola is a dynamic, multi-media experience with tours, tastings, educational displays, a 4D movie and more.
 There is always something new and exciting at the World of Coca-Cola.